 which is exactly the point and purpose of a county flag, they are signs for a local area and that, is, their actual worth, what further worth exactly is required?
 The fact is that the College of Arms and the rules of traditional heraldry are not designed to cater for the concept and use of county flags, they provide the insignia for use by authorities, whilst the flags are for the counties as entities in their own right and the residents who live in them, so these opinions are invalid.
 The herald allegedly then states that

 “…county crests belong exclusively to the county council and not to the general public living in the county,”.

 Well for a start what he is referring to are “coats of arms” not “crests”, a crest, as any herald will advise, is one facet of a full coat of arms, his use of this incorrect term is dumbfounding; secondly, whilst it is certainly true that such arms and banners derived from them, may not be used by anybody, as they belong to the arms holder as personal property and this is as true of arms belonging to a local authority as it is of arms belonging to an individual but this is exactly why county flags exist, because they are not coats of arms prescribed for local authorities by the College of Arms – both the writer and the Herald seemingly fail to grasp this point entirely, they seem to feel that without any “authority” the flags are not “real” in some sense – whereas in fact the college and its rules have simply failed to move with the times!
 When the author of the article writes

-” archaic rulings by the heralds, … seem to have been largely ignored by the counties, many of which have chosen to go Devon’s anarchic way.” writes
+“archaic rulings by the heralds, … seem to have been largely ignored by the counties, many of which have chosen to go Devon’s anarchic way.”

 he does not recognise that the flags are not “anarchic”, they are simply not subject to the heraldic rules laid down by the College.